thycotic/ss-docs/discovery/index.md

 ##### Discovery Source

 A named collective, ordered system that conducts discovery.
-There are four broad types: Active Directory, Amazon Web Services, Unix, and VMware ESX\ESXi.
+There are five broad types: Active Directory, Amazon Web Services, Unix, VMware ESX\ESXi, and Google Cloud Platform.

 Configuring discovery is defining the parameters of the discovery source, once the general type is chosen.